 There are two vertebral arteries on each side of your neck.
 They provide blood supply to the tissues there.
 They also provide some blood to the brain.
-Injuries near your spinal column in your neck can injure these arteries.
+Injuries in your neck near your spinal column can injure these arteries.
 This can cause swelling and bleeding which may compress the many nerves that make up your spinal cord.
-This can prevent blood flow to the spinal cord or brain.
+This can also prevent blood flow to the spinal cord or brain.

 A blunt, powerful blow to the neck

 Many times, there are no symptoms of this type of injury.
 This makes it hard to diagnose.
 If the injury is severe, you may have: